 Editor's note: Fr.
-James Smith, C.P.P.S., is a first-war student at the Graduate Theological Union (CTU) in Berkeley.
-Calif., and lives in Sonnino Mission House.
+James Smith, C.PP.S., is a first-year student at the Graduate Theological Union (GTU) in Berkeley, Calif., and lives in Sonnino Mission House.
 He hopes to obtain a doctoral degree in theology, focusing on pastoral theology and care.
 From 2016-20, he served in the St. Henry, Ohio, Cluster, including the past three years as parochial vicar.
 We asked him a few questions about his new life and times.

 How has it been settling back into the academic life?

 This is the first time in my life that I have taken classes online.
-Due to COVID-19. most universities in California have switched to online classes for the fall and likely for the spring.
-GTU is affiliated with Cal-Berkeley, so GTU tends to follow the lead from Berkeley.

-the Church or ministry can be a little bit like blinders in seeing just what's in front of you.
+Due to COVID-19, most universities in California have switched to online classes for the fall and likely for the spring.
+GTU is affiliated with Call-Brekelye, so GTU lends to the Church or ministry can be a little bit like blinders in seeing just what's in front of you.
 In my group of firstyear students at GTU this year, almost a quarter of the incoming students are from China or Korea.
-In my concentration in practical theology, I believe I am the only white guy. which is quite different from parish ministry, yet reflective of where the bulk of the work in the field is being done.
+In my concentration in practical theology, I believe I am the only white guy, which is quite different from parish ministry, yet reflective of where the bulk of the work in the field is being done.

 Your classes are all online.
 Are you missing the give-andtake of the classroom?
-Conversations on Zoom seldom sets foot on campus, due to COVID-19.
+Fr.
+James Smith is now a student at GTU in Berkeley (above), but the most convenient I've seldom sets foot on campus, due to COVID-19.